yiisoft/demo/README.md

 May 12 ..src\Entity\Invoice\Client.php and src\Invoice created with annotations and now database is being built automatically.
 Use yii cycle/schema to build and include new client table.
 Useful read: https://cycle-orm.dev/docs/intro-quick-start.

-''''Do not use 'syntables' in production mode!!
+'Do not use 'syntables' in production mode!!
 Will overwrite tables.

 [Yii Framework] is a modern framework designed to be a solid foundation for your PHP application.